mchaffin17/AirPollutionFinalProject/README.md

 ##Image Files
-This file is found in the Image folder in this repository
+This file is found in the Image folder in this repository<br>
 1. TransitMap.png - an image file that's used within the EDA notebook

 ##Project Website and Video Links